antoineB/antoineB.github.io/_src/posts/2016-01-09-exploring-typecheking-sql-query-in-typed-racket.md

    reader for SQL something like <code>#sql"SELECT * FROM table"</code>.

-4. The types of the schema information didn't reflect the SQL type, the ability to pass any kind of type alone isn't usefull, it should also pass two procedures one to convert from the complex type to some SQL representation and the inverse.
+4. The types of the schema information didn't reflect the SQL type, the ability to pass any kind of type alone isn't useful, it should also pass two procedures one to convert from the complex type to some SQL representation and the inverse.
 Example: if you want to use json in some column
    <code>option</code> of type <code>TEXT</code> the definition should be